Americans left behind in Russia: What about Paul Whelan and Brittney Griner? - NewsBreak

 “We’ve been doing this since late 2018.
 We’re obviously at the lowest stage of U.S.-Russia relations in decades.
 What we have before us here, in reality, is an opportunity to de-escalate these relations and the first and best thing that can be done to achieve that de-escalation is to release Paul Whelan as soon as possible,” Fayhee said.

 Whelan was notified of Reed’s release while working in his labor camp about nine hours east of Moscow.
 How is he doing?
-Fayhee says his client has maintained his strength.Russia releases US Marine vet in surprise prisoner exchange
+Fayhee says his client has maintained his strength.Biden asks for $33 billion more in funding for Ukraine

 “He’s a strong-willed individual.
 He’s obviously very nervous about the opportunity that was missed today and he hopes that President Biden is going to do everything within reason to bring him home as soon as possible,” Fayhee said.